gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Set Screw
-        A set screw is generally a hex socket screw that is used to fasten parts such as :term:`sprockets <sprocket>` or :term:`gears <gear>` to a :term:`shaft`, or to fix a shaft in place so that it doesn’t move around.
-        Due to the hex socket,
-        allen keys must be used to tighten and loosen set screws.
+        A set screw is generally a hex socket screw that is used to fasten parts such as :term:`sprockets <Sprocket>` or :term:`gears <Gear>` to a :term:`shaft <Shaft>`, or to fix a shaft in place so that it doesn’t move around.
+Due to the hex socket, allen keys must be used to tighten and loosen set screws.

         .. warning::
             **Set screws are not recommended for drivetrain and high-load